-Learn how to make this beautiful crochet Flower – Irish Lace motif.
-You can use it as an applique and create a pretty embellishment for your clothing, hat, scarf, home décor or whatever you choose!
+Learn how to make this beautiful crochet flower Irish lace motif.
+You can use it as an applique and create a pretty embellishment for your clothing, hat, scarf, home décor, or whatever you choose!

-Disclosure: This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.
+Disclosure: This post contains affiliate links, which means if you make a purchase from one of these links I will get a commission.
+As an Amazon Associate I earn from qualifying purchases.

-Crochet Flower Motif – Free Crochet Pattern
+Flower Motif – Free Crochet Pattern

-Add this pattern to your Ravelry library!
+You can add this pattern to your Ravelry library HERE.

 Abbreviations: